DamianZaremba/damianzaremba.co.uk/content/_posts/2012-04-01-radius-authentication-on-a-hp-gbe2c-l2-l3-blade-switch.markdown

 - How-to
 - Software
 - Work
-- authentication
+- Authentication
-- hp
+- Hp
-- network
+- Network
-- radius
+- Radius
-- switch
+- Switch
 ---

 To configure a HP GbE2c L2/L3 Ethernet Blade Switch for RADIUS authentication you need to use radius-server with the following syntax.